 Powell’s City of Books (1005 West Burnside), touted as the biggest independent bookstore in the world, has to be any writer’s or reader’s first stop in Portland.
 Four floors, one city block wide, I don’t know that there is anything like it anywhere.
 On the rainy dark days of winter, I like to lose myself at Powell’s.
 I start in the New Books, Debut Authors section, and then move into the Blue Room, which houses fiction and poetry.
 In addition to new books Powell’s carries used ones, so one can find gems—first editions, out of print titles, et cetera.
 Powell’s also sponsors a vigorous reading series featuring authors from all over the world several nights a week at the downtown store, the Hawthorne store, and their new suburb store at Cedar Hills Crossing.

 Broadway Books (1714 NE Broadway), whose mission, says founder Roberta Dyer, is “to find the book that will change your life.”
-The store was hand built with borrowed money over fifteen years ago and is still run by Roberta, who one hears people all over Portland referred to by her first name and spoken of as their best friend.
+The store was hand built with borrowed money in 1992 and has a wonderful staff.
 On my days off, and on Sundays when waiting to be seated for brunch at the neighborhood Cadillac Café, I wander in to see what’s showcased on the recommended wall—always good choices—and to see the beauty of hand-selling books in action.
 A strong magazine section, staff picks, readings, and a great local following make this store hard to beat.
-Roberta and her wonderful staff are everything a good local bookstore stands for.

 Reading Series and Venues

 The Loggernaut Reading Series, founded in 2005 and directed by Erin Ergenbright and Jesse Lichtenstein, who also edits the online magazine Loggernaut, is a popular and smartly run monthly event.
-Held at the artisanal coffee shop Ristretto Roasters (3808 North Williams Avenue), each event features local and visiting poets and writers—past readers include Tom Bissell, Charles D’Ambrosio, and Laila Lalami—reading work revolving around a theme.
+Each event features local and visiting poets and writers—past readers include Tom Bissell, Charles D’Ambrosio, and Laila Lalami—reading work revolving around a theme.

 The Heathman Restaurant and Bar (1001 SW Broadway), located in one of the oldest hotels in the city, is where friends assemble before an evening of Portland Arts & Lectures.
 It’s located downtown, next to the Schnitz and is immediately recognizable by the valets who stand out front wearing Old World Renaissance–style hats, coats, and knickers.
 The bar in the back by the fire is an elegant affair.
 Martinis and salmon hash, a Heathman staple, are sometimes called for, but best to limit before-lecture fare to tapas and wine.
 (Otherwise, you might join the quite famous snoozers—local literati snoring in the front row.)
 The hotel is proud of its literary associations: It’s a favorite place to stay among local and visiting authors alike.
-The staff keeps a catalogued library featuring more than two thousand signed books for guests to borrow and offers a Bedside Book Package, which includes a hard-cover edition of a book by a recent guest author; a literary bookmark and Powell’s Walking Map; a fifteen-dollar donation to Start Making a Reader Today, a local children’s literacy program; and a personal tour of the hotel’s library and overnight lending privileges.
+The staff keeps a catalogued library featuring more than two thousand signed books for guests to borrow and offers a Powell’s Book Package, which includes a Powell’s mug and tote bag; a twenty-dollar gift certificate for Powell’s; a five-dollar donation to Start Making a Reader Today, a local children’s literacy program; and a newly renovated room complete with Smith Tea.

-The Mountain Writers Series (2804 SE Twenty-Seventh Avenue, #2) is the oldest literary organization in the Portland area.
+The Mountain Writers Series (2804 SE 27th Avenue, #2) is the oldest literary organization in the Portland area.
 Founded as a community college reading series in 1973, it quickly expanded to be one of the leading literary presenters in the Pacific Northwest.
 One of its claims to fame is this is where National Book Award–winner Denis Johnson met Cindy, his wife of twenty years, who was then part of the staff at the Mountain Writers Series.
-These days, the series holds readings at a wine café called the Press Club (2621 SE Clinton Street) in southeast Portland and has its fingers in all sorts of Portland literary pies, including writing workshops and special event readings at various venues downtown.

 Up the street from the Tin House offices is Forest Park, a five-thousand-acre park that serves as my muse.
 During the summer and fall, I spend endless hours roaming the seventy miles of wooded trails.
 More than one hundred twelve bird species and sixty-two mammal species frequent the park and its wide variety of trees and shade-loving plants.
 Besides receiving forty inches of rain, the park’s biggest claim to fame is it is the setting for author Peter Rock’s latest gem of a novel, The Bewildered.
 The park, like many of the woods in the Northwest, has hanging moss and giant fir trees reminiscent of Hansel and Gretel’s woods.
 You can even follow a trail that runs adjacent to a stream and find remnants of a stone cottage.
 Trails spin off everywhere; it’s truly a beautiful place to gather thoughts and let oneself dream.